linux-china/nats-spring-boot-starter/README.md

 * Metadata: Data Schema, such as avro, protobuf, json schema etc under `schema-registry` bucket.
 * State data: cooperate with instances, such as rate limit, black list etc.
 * Statics Data: some data for report

+# Spring Cloud Stream Binder for NATS

+Please official Spring Cloud Stream Binder for NATS [nats-spring-cloud-stream-binder](https://github.com/nats-io/spring-nats).

+**Tips**: nats-spring-boot-starter is based on spring-nats, and you can use both of them in your project.

 # References